SAP/spartacus-docs/_pages/dev/routes/external-routes-escape-from-spa.md

 ## How to redirect to a different domain

 It may happen that a part of the storefront is hosted on a different domain.
-By [configuring URL patterns of internal routes of Spartacus](#configuration-of-spartacus) and extending the `ExternalRoutesGuard` we can redirect to a different domain instead of (re)load the page.
-For example:
+By configuring URL patterns just like explained in above sections and additionaly by extending the `ExternalRoutesGuard`, we can redirect to a different domain instead of (re)loading the page.
+Here is how to do it:

 Provide in your app.module the internal routes config and the custom guard implementation: